Inbibo/adonisfx_docs/docs/maya/simshape.md

 # AdnSimshape

 AdnSimshape is a Maya deformer to produce facial simulation in the animation rig of an asset.
 Given a facial expression, the deformer is able to compute the activation of the vertices in order to emulate the changes in the rigidity of the skin.
-As result, the dynamics of the simulated skin mimic the behaviour of internal muscles contracting.
+As a result, the dynamics of the simulated skin mimic the behaviour of internal muscles contracting.

 During simulation, the solver reduces the inertias of the vertices with higher values of activation, while it computes standard simulation in the vertices that are not activated.
 One of the key features of AdnSimshape is the ability to extract muscle information directly from the neutral geometry and the set of deformed geometries with the facial expressions using Machine Learning techniques.